-When it comes to SAT prep online, in person, classes, or self study, it pays to be open-minded, smart, and seriously consider all options.
+When it comes to SAT prep online, in person, in classes, or self-study, it pays to be open-minded, smart, and seriously consider all options.

 This process is complex and can certainly cost a pretty penny, but as we describe in other articles, a difference of only 100 points can oftentimes be the difference between getting accepted into your dream school and being awarded thousands in scholarships… or not.